Jhsmit/PyHDX/docs/web_app.rst

 to set a fixed back-exchange percentage for all peptides.
 The latter method should only be used if no FD sample is available.
 A percentage to set here can be obtained by running a back-exchange control once on your setup.

-When selecting 'FD Sample', use the fields 'FD State' and 'FD Exposure' to choose which peptides from the input should be used as FD control.
+When selecting :guilabel:`FD Sample`, use the fields :guilabel:`FD State` and :guilabel:`FD Exposure` to choose which peptides from the input should be used as FD control.
 Note that these peptides will be matched to the ones in the experiment and peptides without control will not be included.

-Use the fields 'Experiment State' to choose the 'state' of your experiment.
+Use the fields :guilabel:`Experiment State` to choose the 'state' of your experiment.
 In 'Experiment Exposures' you can select which exposure times to add include the dataset.

 In the 'Drop first' entry the number of N-terminal residues for each peptides can be chosen which should be ignored when